 You can also download a Trail leaflet.

 In Wilfred’s short life – he was killed in WW1 at the age of 25 – he wrote over 670 letters, the vast majority to his mother.
 She kept every letter he ever wrote to her.
 Although best remembered for his startling war poetry written in the last years of his life, Wilfred was always a wordsmith.
 His letters sketch such vivid and direct pictures of time here in Dunsden, that we have used their contents wherever possible.
 We have also used the stories of local people who have a long-standing connection with Dunsden, and whose families may also have had some particular association with Wilfred.

 The trail begins at the Village Green in the heart of the old village, where the Mission Hall used to stand and where Owen spent much of his time on outreach duty.
-It visits the old school, now the Village Hall, the Vicarage (now a private home) where Owen lived with the rather dusty vicar Herbert Wigan, and the parish church of All Saints where the poet’s religious faith was severely tested.
+There is an interpretation board here.
+It then visits the old school, now the Village Hall, where there is a sculpture of Owen by Anthony Padgett in the foyer (not always viewable).
+The route continues to the former Vicarage (now a private home) where Owen lived with the rather dusty vicar Herbert Wigan, and on to the parish church of All Saints where the poet’s religious faith was severely tested.
 In the graveyard we visit the graves of Wilfred’s parents, Tom and Susan Owen, and his sister, Mary.

 There are three outlying stations on the trail.
 There is Thatched Cottage which Owen cites in his description of the poverty and overcrowding endured by rural labourers.
 Thatched Cottage is now a Grade II listed building.

 There is Alpenrose which was the home of Wilfred’s aunt, uncle and cousins, who were a very important support for him during his turbulent time in Dunsden.